CrazyDubya/atropos/README.md

 2. **Run an Example Environment**

   You should edit the config_init section of the environment file you want ([For example, in GSM8K Environment](https://github.com/NousResearch/atropos/blob/main/environments/gsm8k_server.py#L53)) to point to a running VLLM or SGLang inference server as well as any other [configuration changes](CONFIG.md) you'd like to make, such as the group size, then:

+  > **Note:** By default, Atropos uses the OpenAI-compatible API endpoint which works with any provider.
+For enhanced features, use `VLLMServer` (atroposlib/envs/server_handling/vllm_server.py) or `SGLangServer` (atroposlib/envs/server_handling/sglang_server.py) for direct access to native APIs with full token and logprob tracking.

    ```bash
    # Start the API server